the2nake/portfolio/src/content/posts/2025_11_10-flip_fluid_simulation/index.md

 On the bright side, it looks alright.

 :::note
-2025-12-05 :clinking_glasses:: Fixed (see opening note)!
-Regrettably, had to enlist the help of a clanker...
+2025-12-05 :clinking_glasses:: Fixed! see opening note for details.
+Regrettably, I had to enlist the help of a clanker...
 :::

 ### velocity transfer